 The best pour over coffee maker for beginners is either the Hario V60 or the Kalita Wave.
 Both make fantastic coffee, but the Kalita Wave is easier while the Hario V60 is faster.
-If you don’t want to invest in a scale and gooseneck kettle than it’s better to start with the Kalita Wave.
-You’ll still need to perfect your technique, but you will probably get better results while you are learning.

 The best pour over coffee maker for beginners is the V60 or the Wave

 The Hario V60 is harder to use, especially if you don’t plan to get a pour over kettle, but great once you get the hang of it.

 The Kalita Wave is easier to use, but it requires special filters that can be hard to find.

 (Disclaimer: I DID NOT receive any of the recommended equipment for free.
 I have bought and personally used almost everything mentioned and anything I have not personally used is based on research.
 However, the links in this post are affiliate links so if you buy through the links I receive a small commission at no extra cost to you.

 Pour over coffee gear: What’s essential?